 If you're having a destination wedding and you want to hire a wedding planner, you and your fiancé have probably debated whether to use a "destination planner" from your own area or to seek out an experienced planner based at your actual destination.

-There's a good argument for each scenario, so let's compare:
+There's a good argument for each scenario, so let's compare.

-Lots of brides and grooms complain about dealing with destination wedding vendors, especially overseas and in the islands, because they're not happy with the response time to their phone calls and emails.
+Lots of brides and grooms complain about dealing with destination wedding vendors, especially overseas and in the islands because they're not happy with the response time to their phone calls and emails.
 "Island time" isn't just an expression.
 It's a way of life.
 Most wedding planners based in the States are used to dealing with type-A bride personalities, and they're much more likely to respond to you quickly.
 Keep in mind, however, that island vendors won't respond to a wedding planner they don't know any faster than they would have responded to you.
 So you'll be able to complain to your planner about the delays, but it's unlikely she'll actually be able to do anything about the time lag.

-There's no guesswork involved when it comes to choosing wedding vendors at your destination because an experienced planner will already have a thoroughly vetted list for you to choose from when you're booking your music, photography, catering, etc.
+- There's no guesswork involved when it comes to choosing wedding vendors at your destination because an experienced planner will already have a thoroughly vetted list for you to choose from when you're booking your music, photography, catering, etc.

-A planner who works most of the time where you're getting married will have access to discounts on products and services that an out-of-town wedding planner will not.
+- A planner who works most of the time where you're getting married will have access to discounts on products and services that an out-of-town wedding planner will not.

-Because they've probably planned multiple events at your specific venue, they know from experience all the potential bugaboos of the property.
+- Because they've probably planned multiple events at your specific venue, they know from experience all the potential bugaboos of the property.
 They know where you can, and where you cannot, hang Chinese lanterns, for example.
 They'll be able to take one look at the "inspiration pics" you've sent them via Pinterest and tell you if what you have in mind is even possible at your venue.
 In the Caribbean, for example, most venues are made of concrete or stucco, and you cannot nail anything into the facade to anchor your decor.
 Unless you have a tent, there's nothing to hook the Chinese lanterns on to suspend them over your dinner tables or dance floor.

-It's also important to find out, for comparison's sake, what bringing your wedding planner to your destination for your wedding weekend will cost and if the planner will require an advance planning trip (on your tab, of course).
-Ask how many of her staff will be traveling with her, how many nights they need to be there, and what the cost will be for their stay.
+If you follow this advice of this tip, ask how many of their staff will be traveling with them, how many nights they need to be there, and what the cost will be for their stay.
 Learn if you'll also be paying a per diem rate for the food and drinks while they're there.
 It can add up to quite a chunk of change if the planner from home doesn’t have the contacts on the island to execute the wedding and needs to bring her own staff.
-When you choose a wedding planner based where you're getting married, those costs aren't even a consideration, because they're already there.
+On the other hand, when you choose a wedding planner based on where you're getting married, those costs aren't even a consideration, because they're already there.